 Despite the difficult weather conditions, at the end of December 2021, winter survey of the Dalmatian pelican took place in Ukraine.
 It was organized simultaneously with similar surveys in other Eastern European countries.
 This year’s results give hope: three and a half times more pelicans are left to spend the winter in the Danube Delta than last year.

 The arrival of 20 more kulan on the Tarutino Steppe is part of a long-term reintroduction programme.
 The animals will fill an important ecological niche and enhance biodiversity.

-At the beginning of December, 4 red deers and 12 fallow deers were released on the Ermakov island in the Danube Biosphere Reserve in Ukraine as part of a rewilding partnership between Rewilding Ukraine and the island’s concessioners, Ermak Ltd. The mission of animals is to complete the composition of large fauna in the Danube Delta, diversify the natural grazing process on the island and to promote the development of ecological tourism in the region.
+3 red deers and 3 fallow deers settled on the Ermakiv island in the Danube Biosphere Reserve as part of the partnership between Rewilding Ukraine and Feldman Ecopark.
+Animals will complement the natural grazing on the island and promote eco-tourism in the region.